cncf/wg-serverless/workflow/spec/spec.md

             "description": "Maximum number of retry attempts (1 by default).
 Value of 0 means no retries are performed" }
     },
-    "required": ["errorExpression"]
+    "required": ["expression"]
 }
 ```

 </details>

 Defines the state retry policy in case of errors.
-For more information reference the [Workflow Error Handling - Retrying after error](#retry-after-error) section.
+For more information reference the [Workflow Error Handling - Retrying](#workflow-retrying) section.

 #### Transition Definition